IsmailMarmoush/java-magazine/README.md

     * The logic doesn't fail without them, and they might not be ever needed (YAGNI)
     * Decreasing refactoring domain after initial review iterations
 * Application (Api server) module isn't included as it wasn't required yet.
-* Assumptions:
+* Assuming there would be a diff engine which would compare contents and display them in a (github way) and its implementation is not in scope of yet
+* Assuming the following business rules:
+    * A review can't be resolved till it's fulfilled first
-    * If an article was published title can't be changed
+    * An article title can't be changed if it was published